NethermindEth/condor-rs/doc/mainpage-doc.md

 This is the code implementation of LaBRADOR, a lattice-based proof system for R1CS that achieves proof sizes of logarithmic order.
 These notes serve as a friendly introduction to the protocol and a prototype for the documentation.
-The main idea is to define a protocol between a prover **P** and a verifier **V**, where, given an initial arithmetic circuit, they can perform an interaction **<P, V>**.
+The main idea is to define a protocol between a prover $P$ and a verifier $V$, where, given an initial arithmetic circuit, they can perform an interaction $<P, V>$.
 This interaction allows the prover to demonstrate knowledge of solutions to the circuit, and the verifier will output a binary result indicating whether the proof was accepted.
 Protocols of this type already exist, but LaBRADOR has the added advantage of achieving sublinear proof sizes while relying on (provably) post-quantum secure cryptographic lattice problems.

 *(This documentation is still under construction)*